apioo/psx/doc/concept/import_data.rst

         }
     }

-If the @param annotation is defined the default importer will cast the variable to the specific type if it is a scalar type: string, float, integer or boolean.
+If the @param annotation is defined the importer will cast the variable to the specific type if it is a scalar type: string, float, integer or boolean.
 In every other case we check whether the given name is a valid class.
 If the class is an RecordInterface we import the data into this record else we pass the data as first argument to the constructor.

 Through the method getRecordInfo()->getFields() we get an array of all available key value pairs of the record.
 By default this includes every defined property